-The ’90s were a pivotal decade for Nickelodeon as the network delivered a unique variety of groundbreaking shows still cherished by fans to this day.
-To that point, longtime friends, Andrew and Joey, are the hosts of Big Orange Couch: The 90s Nickelodeon Podcast.
-Offering episode reviews, character and show debates, top five lists, retrospectives and a whole lot more, BOC gives listeners a fun and nostalgic look back at not only this special era of TV but the ’90s in general.
-So, grab a snack and gather around the Big Orange Couch as we indulge in the unforgettable time that was ’90s Nickelodeon.
+The ‘90s were a pivotal decade for Nickelodeon as the network delivered a unique variety of groundbreaking shows still cherished by fans to this day.
+Case in point, longtime friends, Andrew and Joey, are the hosts of Big Orange Couch: The 90s Nickelodeon Podcast, where they discuss all things ‘90s Nickelodeon.
+Offering episode reviews, character and show debates, top five lists, retrospectives, interviews and a whole lot more, BOC gives listeners a fun and nostalgic look back at not only this special era of TV but the ‘90s in general.
+So, grab a snack and gather around the Big Orange Couch as we indulge in the unforgettable time that was ‘90s Nickelodeon.

 You guys have mentioned on BOC that an early concept for your podcast would’ve been to solely focus on The Adventures of Pete & Pete.
 Were there any other shows you considered before you ultimately decided to create a ‘90s Nickelodeon podcast?